tiepdotme/thesubstation-1/_posts/2016-06-01-lady-example.md

 supporters: false
 ---

-> “Women of the world, take over, because if you don’t the world will come to an end and we haven’t got long.” <br>— IVOR CUTLER and LINDA HIRST
+> “Women of the world, take over, because if you don’t the world will come to an end and we haven’t got long.” — IVOR CUTLER and LINDA HIRST

 Let us turn to our Lady Examples.